Cosmological coupling of nonsingular black holes: Cosmological coupling of astrophysical compact objects

 Using this EoS into the system \eqref{SystemEqFirstRegime}, we have ${\alpha} =-\beta_0$.
 In the following, we will focus on two paradigmatic cases: models endowed with a de Sitter core \cite{Cadoni:2022chn} and those with an asymptotically Minkowski core \cite{Simpson:2019mud}.
 All the latter are characterized by their ADM mass $\mathcal{M}$ and by an external length scale $\ell$, responsible for the smearing of the classical singularity.
 Depending on its value w.r.t. the Schwarzschild radius, these solutions can have either two or no horizons or a single degenerate one, representing the extremal configuration (for more details, see Refs.~\cite{Cadoni:2022chn, Simpson:2019mud}).
 The metric describing all these models can be written in the general form \cite{Cadoni:2022chn}

-where the function $F$ encodes the information about the MS mass $m(r)$ at the fixed conformal time $\eta_i$ and, thus, realizes the interpolation between the behavior near the core (regularizing the $r \sim 0$ singularity) and the asymptotic Schwarzschild solution at $r \to \infty$.
+where the function $F$ encodes the information about the MS mass $m(r)$ at the fixed conformal time $\eta_i$-the conformal time at which the object forms couples to the cosmological background-and, thus, realizes the interpolation between the behavior near the core (regularizing the $r \sim 0$ singularity) and the asymptotic Schwarzschild solution at $r \to \infty$.

 With these few ingredients, we can now consider the horizonless configurations of the models \eqref{generalmetricfunction} and describe the behavior of the subleading, model-dependent term in \cref{MSmasscosmologygeneral}, $\mu(a) \equiv e^{-\beta_0(L)} a^{k_L} = e^{\alpha(L)} a^{k_L}$, in all generality.